 Make sure that you think about any questions or concerns that your boss might have so you are prepared.
 Also try and be as keen, helpful and good at your job as you can be in the run up so they see how indispensable you are!

-What was your situation when you decided to ask for a sabbatical?
+What was your situation when you decided to quit your job?

-I was working as assistant sports editor for a group of newspapers, running the sports production department.
-I’d been in journalism for 20 years, working in Cardiff for nine years, was honing in on my 40th birthday and with a mortgage – not exactly a normal candidate to jack it all in.
+I was working as assistant sports editor for a group of newspapers.
+I’d been in journalism for 20 years, was honing in on my 40th birthday and had a mortgage.
+So not exactly a normal candidate to jack it all in!

 How did your boss/colleagues react to your decision to quit?

-I’d kept in touch with the small company that had run the trip and applied for a job as a tour leader.
-They turned that one down due to lack of experience, but they took me on in the office, dealing with marketing, the website and dealing with clients – I got paid to write and talk to people about travelling and I can do that for hours.
+I also kept in touch with the company that had run the trip I went on and applied for a job as a tour leader.
+They turned me down due to lack of experience, but took me on in the office instead.
+So I helped with its marketing and website and dealt with clients.
+Essentially I got paid to write and talk to people about travelling.

-What would be your advice to anyone thinking about taking a sabbatical or quitting their job to travel?
+What would be your advice to anyone thinking about quitting their job to travel?

 If you’re still trying to decide whether to take a career break or sabbatical then this may help and if you’re worried you may be too old to take a gap year, then check out this post.